This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - use 5CP Eviscerates

-Revealing Strike is a debuff that lasts 18 seconds on the target - while you want it always active for your SS spam, it's not good to refresh it as soon as it expires.
-It's better to pool energy so as soon you use RvS you can dish out a subsequent SS, to use the less energy possible on it and the most possible on Sinister Strikes.
+Ideally, Revealing Strike is a debuff that lasts 24 seconds on the target - while you want it always active for your SS spam, it's not good to refresh it as soon as it expires.
+It's better to pool energy so as soon you use RvS you can dish out a subsequent SS, to use the less energy possible on it and the most possible on Sinister Strikes due to the chance of generating an additional combo point.

 Mastery: combat has Main Gauche, which is a remnant of the old sword specialization (the strongest weapon spec we had in past days).
-It procs additional free attacks, and it's become even better than Cataclysm implementation.
-Anyway, haste remains a better stat for combat.
+It procs additional free attacks, and represents a quite good part f our total damage.
+Anyway, Combat mechanics still favor Haste as secondary stat.

 Similar to Assassination, Combat has a good sustained damage, and recent buffs brought the single target damage on par with Assassination.
 Has a better burst than Assassination with Killing Spree.
-Restless Blades lowers our CDs, so keep an eye on them.
+Ruthlessness lowers our CDs, so keep an eye on them.

 - Adrenaline Rush: double energy regen ratio and faster attack speed for 15 sec.
 Use it on CD, but never with KS; also try to dump your energy to 0 before triggering it to avoid energy capping.
 It's very likely you'll cap energy during AR if you need to move away from the boss, so try to use it when you're sure to get full effect from it.